aws/sagemaker-python-sdk/sagemaker-train/tests/integ/train/shallow/README.md

 capped by default instead of by remembering to opt in.

 ## Writing a new test

+The harness API, for reference.
+For the full procedure — where the test goes, markers, running it locally, the pre-submit checklist — see [SOP.md](./SOP.md).

 Use the harness; do not call `trainer.train()` directly.